nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 1b1.
 EduMate shows an error message.

 * 2a.
 The lesson clashes with the contact's timetable.
     * 2a1.
-EduMate shows an error message.
+EduMate shows an error message with details of clashes.

 * 2b.
 The added lessons clash with each other.
     * 2b1.
-EduMate shows an error message.
+EduMate shows an error message with.

 * 3a.
 The module does not exist in the contact's module set.
     * 3a1.
 EduMate adds the module and lesson to the contact's module set.
+    * 3a2.
+EduMate displays the added lesson in the feedback message.

   Use case resumes at step 3.
 * 3b.
 The module exists in the contact's module set but the lesson does not.
     * 3b1.
 EduMate adds the module and lesson to the contact's module set.
+    * 3b2.
+EduMate displays the added lesson in the feedback message.

   Use case resumes at step 3.
 * 3c.
 The module and lesson exist in the contact's module set.